 Joey Coleman: Folks, it worked on the playground in kindergarten, and it will work in your business.
 Follow the leader.
 Check out Denise Lee Yohn’s book, “Fusion” and learn how your internal and external brand experience can become more connected.
 You can find it on Amazon, at your favorite bookstore, or via our brand-new website at ExperienceThisShow.com.

 We’ve talked, you’ve listened.
 Now it’s time to act.
 There are many things you could do to take what you’ve learned in this episode and implement it, but at times that can feel overwhelming.
 Instead, why not just focus on three takeaways.

-[Three Takeaways: Questions to Consider from Episode 48]
+[THREE TAKEAWAYS: Questions to Consider for Episode 48]

 Those are three takeaways for this episode.